 It's important that you keep all follow-up appointments with your leading physician regardless of any referral to your preferred alternate care.
 Keeping your appointments and documenting each visit will help prove to the court that alternate care is necessary.
 Make sure that you keep correct and detailed records of every treatment and have copies of all medical reports.

-A qualified personal injury lawyer can respond to any questions you may have about pursuing alternative treatment.
-If you need skilled attorneys contact our experienced team of Personal Injury attorneys at Hopkins Law Firm.
+A qualified car accident lawyer can respond to any questions you may have about pursuing alternative treatment.
+If you need skilled attorneys contact our experienced team of car accident attorneys at Hopkins Law Firm.
 We can provide you with the best legal advice on how to seek treatment and thereby provide you with the best chance of receiving full compensation for your medical expenses.